MajiSP/maji-gasdelivery/README.md

 ## How to Start

 To initiate the job, players must speak to the fuel dispatcher.
-Afterward, they will speak to the dockworker to sign out a truck and trailer.
 Once they have the truck and trailer, they will go to the Gas Depot to fill the tanker.
 After filling the tanker, they will receive a route to a random gas station to deliver the fuel.

 Players can repeat this process as many times as they want, delivering fuel to various gas stations around Los Santos.